Starfish-develop/Starfish/README.md

 In this case, I think it's worthwhile to use a Gaussian-tapered Matern kernel, since that looks more ragged.

+# Running many jobs in parallel

+* figure out how job-array actually indexes things

+* option to perturb starting position of chains

+* how to find autocorrelation time of a single chain?
+* do Gelman-Rubin statistic of many chains?

+* collate chains together when I'm done

 # List of tests